MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/hybrid/configure-server-to-server-authentication.md

 $spns
 ```

-You should see a current list of SPNs for SharePoint in your Microsoft 365 organization, and one of the SPNs should include your public root domain name, prefaced by the SharePoint application principal ID.
+You should see a current list of SPNs for SharePoint in Microsoft 365 in your Microsoft 365 organization, and one of the SPNs should include your public root domain name, prefaced by the SharePoint in Microsoft 365 application principal ID.
 This registration is a wildcard registration and should look like the following example:

 `00000003-0000-0ff1-ce00-000000000000/*.<public domain name>.com`

 This should be the  *only*  SPN in the list that includes your public root domain name.

-#### Step 4: Register the SharePoint application principal object ID with SharePoint Server
+#### Step 4: Register the SharePoint in Microsoft 365 application principal object ID with SharePoint Server
 <a name="step6"> </a>

-This step registers the SharePoint application principal object ID with the on-premises SharePoint Application Management Service, which allows SharePoint Server to authenticate to SharePoint in Microsoft 365 using OAuth.
+This step registers the SharePoint in Microsoft 365 application principal object ID with the on-premises SharePoint in Microsoft 365 Application Management Service, which allows SharePoint Server to authenticate to SharePoint in Microsoft 365 using OAuth.

 From the PowerShell command prompt, type the following commands.